GSA/challenges-and-prizes/pages/challenge-gov-why-video.md

 And here's the best part: Prize challenges are open to all.

-Bring your diversity of thought, perspective, and ideas to catalyze true innovation.
+Bring your thoughts, perspectives, and ideas to catalyze true innovation.

 This is your chance to shine, build your professional portfolio,  win prizes, and create real impact.